 The reader should recognize that the author's understanding of the two ring designs is not equally deep.
-His knowledge of the IBM Z-ring comes from the published papers and some conversations with the designers, while his knowledge of the M.I.T.
-V2 ring comes from being one of its designers.
-Thus errors, omissions, and excessive use of imagination are more probable in the descriptions here of the IBM work, and especially in discussion of motivation for design decisions in the Z-ring.
+His knowledge of the IBM ring comes from the published papers, while his knowledge of the M.I.T. ring comes from being one of its designers.
+Thus errors, omissions, and excessive use of imagination are more probable in the descriptions here of the IBM work, and especially in discussion of motivation for design decisions in that ring.

 Both of the ring networks have undergone some evolution between their initial conception and their current implementation.
-The version of the Z-ring analyzed here is the one described in the cited papers.
-The version of the V2 ring analyzed here is the one commercially available from Proteon Associates of Waltham, Mass., under the trademark PRONET.
+The version of the IBM ring analyzed here is the one described in the cited papers.
+The version of the M.I.T. ring analyzed here is the one commercially available from Proteon Associates of Waltham, Mass., under the trademark PRONET.